ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_cache.md

 ### Add a distributed cache

-You can add a distributed cache by selecting the **Environment Configuration** > **Libraries**
-> **Caches**
-tree node, and clicking the **Add** button at the bottom right of the window.
-Select **Add Distributed Cache** from the menu, and configure the following fields on the **Configure Distributed Cache**
+You can add a distributed cache by selecting the **Environment Configuration** > **Libraries** > **Caches** tree node, and clicking the **Add** button at the bottom right of the window.
+Select **Add Distributed Cache** from the menu, and configure the following fields on the **Configure Distributed Cache** dialog:
-dialog:

-Many of the settings for the distributed cache are identical to those for the local cache.
+Note that many of the settings for the distributed cache are identical to those for the local cache.
 The following fields are specific to the distributed cache.

 **Event Listener Class Name**:
 Enter the name of the listener factory class that enables this cache to register listeners for cache events, such as put, remove, delete, and expire.